 Navy Memorial & US Navy Band Concerts

-Two African American Diversity Concerts - free, live performances by the U.S. Navy Band will be held at the United States Navy Memorial in honor of Black History Month.
+Free, live performances by the U.S. Navy Band will be held at the United States Navy Memorial in honor of Black History Month.
 African Americans have had a major presence in the U.S. Navy since the 19th Century.
 Their role grew tremendously during the Civil War when many newly freed slaves joined forces with U.S. sailors in working towards a common goal.
 The concerts are part of a series that celebrates different ethnicities in the Navy.

 Anacostia Community Museum